Carrie Kemper

-Carrie Kemper (born March 16, 1984) is an American television writer who worked as a staff writer on the NBC sitcom The Office.
-She is the sister of actress Ellie Kemper.
+Carrie Kemper (born March 16, 1984) is an American television writer who has written for The Office, Silicon Valley, Nathan For You, Baskets, Beef, The Curse, and The Rehearsal.
+She is the younger sister of actress Ellie Kemper.

 Career

 Kemper worked as a staff writer on The Office from the beginning of the show's seventh season.
 She wrote the episodes "Ultimatum" (season 7, episode 13); "Spooked" (season 8, episode 5); "The Whale", in which she appeared as Jan Levinson's assistant Molly (season 9, episode 7); and "Junior Salesman" (season 9, episode 13).
 In 2010, Kemper and 21 other writers shared a Writers Guild of America award nomination for their work on The Office.

 In 2013, she had a brief appearance in the Arrested Development episode "Smashed" as Mrs. Astronaut Lovel.

 In 2014, she joined Silicon Valley as a writer and producer.
+She worked on the show for five seasons and was nominated along with the rest of the producers for "Best Comedy" three times.
+She played "Female VC" in the episode "Daily Active Users (season 3, episode 9).

-In 2019, she won a Writers Guild of America Award for her work on Nathan for You.
+In 2015 and 2016, she wrote for Nathan for You and won a Writers Guild of America Awards in 2019.

-In 2022 she worked as a writer on The Rehearsal.
+In 2021, she worked as a writer on The Rehearsal as well as on The Curse.
+She won an Independent Spirit Award for her work on The Rehearsal, and was nominated for a Writers Guild of America award for The Curse.

+In 2023, she won an Emmy Award for her work on Beef.

+In 2025, she was nominated for an Emmy Award for best comedy writing for her work on the second season of The Rehearsal.